mkumm/mkumm_blog/content/now/single-blade-shaving/index.md

 ## My Shave

-A year ago I started to see adds in my social media feeds for a single-blade razor that looked pretty good, but the price sounded high.
-Found this little gem for about 1/3 of the price of the advertised blade on Amazon [Merkur Mk34c Razor](https://www.amazon.com/dp/B002A8JO1Q) and I love it.
+About a year ago, I started seeing ads on social media for a sleek-looking single-blade razor—but the price seemed a bit steep.
+After some digging, I found this little gem on Amazon for about a third of the price: the [Merkur Mk34c Razor](https://www.amazon.com/dp/B002A8JO1Q).
+I've been using it ever since, and I love it.

 I really enjoy the feeling of shaving with a single blade again.
-You start to understand why they used to call shaving a "scrape" - in a good way.
-For blades I use [Astra blades](https://www.amazon.com/dp/B001QY8QXM) which run about 8 cents each.
+It reminds you why they used to call shaving a “scrape”—but in the best way.
+For blades, I use [Astra blades](https://www.amazon.com/dp/B001QY8QXM), which cost about 8 cents each.